 Copyright © Sunlite Wanter | Year Posted 2016

-I woke this morning, thought, I might take a shower.
+Woke this morning, thought, might take a shower

-It's 9:00 am already, I'll eat lunch in a couple hours.
+it's 9:00 am already, will eat lunch in a few hours.

-When I dust and make the bed, the chores will be done.
+When I dust and make the bed, chores will be done

-Maybe, I should check the ballgame scores, I don't care who won.
+why check the ballgame scores, don't care who won.

-After my nap, I think I'll watch the kids play.
+After my nap, think I'll watch the kids play

-Wrote in my daily journal, didn't have a lot to say.
+wrote in daily journal, didn't have much to say.

-Almost time for the news, weather and that wheel game.
+Almost time for news, weather and that wheel game

-Don't remember who won yesterday, the prizes seemed the same.
+can't recall who won yesterday, prizes seemed the same.

-Dinner wasn't too bad, I eat fast when dining alone.
+Dinner wasn't too bad, eat fast when dining alone

-Nothing is on the TV, nobody to talk to on the phone.
+nothing's on the TV, nobody to talk to on phone.

-I might as well go to bed, it will be nice to fall asleep.
+Might as well go to bed, be nice to fall asleep

-There's no reason to get up, I have no promises to keep.
+there's no reason to get up, no promises to keep.

-Tomorrow, will be another day, I'll do it all over again.
+Tomorrow will be another day, do it all over again

-Now it's quiet, peaceful and empty, I wonder, why did I retire.
+it's quiet, peaceful and empty, wonder why did I retire.

 Copyright © carl jent | Year Posted 2017